nameless-and-blameless/TAG/reports/Phantom-Pantries.md

 Phantom Pantries were set up exclusively to conduct mass executions.
 No individual who sought assistance from these pantries left alive.
 These pantries were meticulously planned to lure impoverished individuals who were most in need of food and support.
 Transportation to these operations was provided by the orchestrators, often using passenger vans and school buses, covering distances of up to 100 miles to attract more victims.

 ### Feeder Pantries
-Feeder Pantries were operated solely to attract and lure more victims to the Phantom Pantries.
+Feeder Pantries were hosted only by TAG perpetrators and were operated solely to attract and lure more victims to the Phantom Pantries.
 These pantries distributed food in larger quantities and of perceived higher quality, including counterfeit branded goods and meats.
 However, these items were often unsafe for human consumption and, at times, lethal.
-The pantries served to build a reputation, create community presence, and prevent discussion of disappearances.
+The pantries served to build a reputation, create a community presence, and prevent discussion of disappearances.
 Transportation was never provided for these operations.

 ## Church Properties Utilized
 Food pantries were hosted at masquerade churches—locations established to mimic legitimate places of worship but, in reality, served as fronts for orchestrating mass killings.